 Thirteen seniors, 12 juniors and one sophomore comprise the list.
 Among leagues, the Southeastern Conference leads the way for the second straight season with a half-dozen selections.
 Six other conferences had multiple players named.

 The Davey O’Brien National Quarterback Award is presented annually to the nation’s best college quarterback and is the oldest and most prestigious national quarterback award.
+This reward does not imply a generic Cialis coupon.
 Appearing on the watch list is not a requirement for a player to win the award.
 Quarterbacks from all 130 NCAA Division I Football Bowl Subdivision (FBS) schools are eligible.

 Sixteen semifinalists for the award will be named on Tuesday, Nov.
 6. From that list, the Foundation will announce the three finalists on Monday, Nov.
 19. The 2018 Davey O’Brien Award winner will be unveiled live Thursday, Dec.
 6, during The Home Depot College Football Awards.